Comprehensive Approaches to Pediatric Digestive Diseases

-A child's digestive complaints can range from common stomachaches to more serious problems that require expert care.
-At NewYork-Presbyterian Queens, our pediatric digestive care team addresses the specialized needs of infants, children, and adolescents with gastrointestinal disorders from birth through the 22nd birthday.
-We work together to take care of the "whole" child — your child — through a comprehensive understanding of how a digestive disease affects not only his or her health, but also its impact on his or her daily life (and yours as well).
+A child’s digestive complaints can range from common stomachaches to serious problems requiring expert care.
+At NewYork-Presbyterian Queens, our Pediatric Gastroenterology team addresses the specialized needs of infants, children, and adolescents with gastrointestinal disorders from birth through the 22nd birthday.
+We work together to take care of the “whole” child — your child.
+We do this through a comprehensive understanding of how a digestive disease affects their health and its impact on their daily life (and yours as well).
 As we work to diagnose and treat your child, we strive for a collaborative relationship that fosters health and healing.

-Our pediatric digestive specialists care for young patients with:
+Our pediatric gastroenterologists care for young patients with:

 - Abdominal pain

 - Gastrointestinal bleeding/blood in the stool

 - Pediatric lipid disorders, such as high cholesterol and high triglycerides

 - Liver disease, including fatty liver disease and hepatitis